• Home

 You may have heard the old rumor that Italians don’t wear white tennis shoes.
 My boys love their white shoes so they wore them a lot throughout our Italy family vacation.
 We saw plenty of locals and tourists wearing the same.

 It’s important to bring comfortable, practical shoes for walking in Italy.
-The last thing you want is sore feet when exploring the city.
+The last thing you want is sore feet when exploring.
 You’ll probably want a slightly dressier pair for going out to dinner in the evening, but again they should be comfortable enough to walk in as you wander Italy’s vibrant neighborhoods at night.

 Dinner out